Martchus/openQA-helper/README.md

 6. Play around; an example JSON for a PostgreSQL query can be found in the `monitoring` folder of this repo

-### Fix PostgreSQL authentification problems
+### Fix PostgreSQL authentication problems

-If you run into trouble with ident authentification, change it to password in the config file `/var/lib/pgsql/data/pg_hba.conf`.
+If you run into trouble with ident authentication, change it to password in the config file `/var/lib/pgsql/data/pg_hba.conf`.
 Be sure your user has a password, e.g. set one via `ALTER USER user_name WITH PASSWORD 'new_password';`.
 Specify the password in the Telegraf config like in the example `monitoring/telegraf-psql.conf`.